 - I wrote a lot about hiding veggies here and that would be helpful in this section.

-- For some reason, canned pumpkin is a favorite
+- Canned pumpkin is a favorite

 - Blueberries, strawberries, raspberries